delprzemo/typescript-cheatsheet/README.md

 Types, variables and functions
 =================

-Command line inferface for Angular - set of commands that will help us during development.
+Command-line interface for Angular - set of commands that will help us during development.

 ## Basic variable types